 Financial hardship tends to go hand in hand with disadvantage and homelessness.
 Financial hardship occurs when you become constantly short of money for the essentials such as rent, bills, education, clothing, food and transport.
 It can be caused by a loss or reduction of income, the increasing cost of living, raises in rent or rates and unexpectedly high bills.
 Not having enough money week to week also impedes a person’s ability to save extra for when these things happen.

-• You can contact a community agency to help look for and cover the costs of moving to a less expensive property
+- Contact a community agency to help look for and cover the costs of moving to a less expensive property.

 ABSTUDY helps Aboriginal and Torres Strait Islander Australians cover the expenses associated with their education, including Australian Apprenticeships.

-The Age Pension provides an income and concessions for those 65 years and over.
+The Age Pension provides an income and concessions for those aged 65 years and over.

 Up to 14 weeks payment to help with finances after the loss of a partner.